Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 It is required to provide:

 - A software layer with a compatible set of APIs (`connections:`) consumed by the *Reference Application*.
 This software layer can be added along with the target type (in the `*.csolution.yml` file) that defines the custom hardware.

+!!!
+Note
-   > **Note:** It is not required to define `connections:` as this information is only used to identify compatible layers.
+    It is not required to define `connections:` as this information is only used to identify compatible layers.

 - A header file that replaces the `CMSIS_target_header`.
 Refer to [Header File Structure](#header-file-structure) for more information.